 The main downside of this toilet is that it doesn’t meet ADA regulations.
 Therefore, it’s not suitable for families with disabled persons, children, or the elderly.
 However, the toilet has many advantages.

 For example, its flushing system is very powerful and uses minimal water.
-The partial flush is also WaterSense certified, which is both better for the environment and saves the user money.
+Further, the partial flush is WaterSense certified, which is both better for the environment and saves the user money.
 Finally, the toilet is very comfortable and comes with a 5-year limited warranty.

 Overall Rating 4.6/5